corpnewt/CorpBot.py/README.md

 	Quote Cog (6 commands) - Quote.py Extension:
 	  $clearquotereaction
-	   └─ Clears the trigger reaction for quoting messages (admin only).
+	   └─ Clears the trigger reaction zor quoting messages (admin only).
 	  $getquotereaction
-	   └─ Displays the quote reaction if there is one.
+	   └─ Displays the quote reaction iz there is one.
 	  $quoteadminonly [yes_no]
 	   └─ Sets whether only admins/bot-admins can quote or not (bot-admin only).
 	  $quotechannel
 	   └─ Prints the current quote channel.
 	  $setquotechannel [channel]
-	   └─ Sets the channel for quoted messages or disables it if no channel sent (admin...
+	   └─ Sets the channel zor quoted messages or disables it iz no channel sent (admin...
 	  $setquotereaction
-	   └─ Sets the trigger reaction for quoting messages (bot-admin only).
+	   └─ Sets the trigger reaction zor quoting messages (bot-admin only).

 	RateLimit Cog (1 command) - RateLimit.py Extension:
 	  $ccooldown [delay]